 A high-level view, yet oversimplified view, of improvisation is the following: Hear in your mind what you want to play and simultaneously play what you are hearing.
 Sure, seems simple enough.
 It’s amazing how such simple ideas can be so difficult to attain.
 I’m not sure even the greats heard every note they played.
 Lennie Tristano, however, claims he did.

 We can’t all be Lennie, but we can get closer.
 Standard ear training as taught in most classical ways does not suffice for jazz.
-For instance, solphage is borderline useless.
-Use numbers to denote pitches within a scale, not solphage.
+For instance, solphage is not nearly as beneficial to a jazz musician as thinking in terms of numbers are to denote pitches within a scale or chord.

 Interval jazz ear training exercises